mitchellacton/Data_Eng_Projects/README.md

 ## Professional Experiences

 **Software Developer, Jarvis (Sept.
 2021 - present)**: Responsible for developing various data engineering and analytics tools using an Agile/Scrum methodology.
-Gained first-hand experience with Linux/bash, Docker, PostgreSQL, Java, and GitFlow.
-Completed software development projects such as: Linux Cluster Resource Monitor to record and store hardware and usage data in PostgreSQL database provisioned in Docker.
+Completed software development projects using tools such as Java, Linux Bash, RDBMS, SQL, Docker, and Maven, to create robust solutions to real-world business problems.
+Some examples of these projects include a Linux cluster monitoring agent, a grep-like application to recursively search directories for files containing search terms, and a JDBC app to perform CRUD operations against data in a PostgreSQL database running in a Docker container.

 **Product Development Engineer, Pharmasees Inc. (Apr 2021 - Sept 2021)**: Designed the hardware and software for a medical device used to image and count white blood cells non-invasively.
 The hardware aspect involved optical system design and simulation, and 3D modelling of components, using AutoCAD and Zemax OpticStudio.
 The software aspect involved developing a machine learning computer vision algorithm (Python: PyTorch, OpenCV, scikit-learn) to detect and count white blood cells in videos of blood vessels in real-time.